greg-raven/Impeachment-Chronicles/_posts/2025-03-23-donald-bonaparte.md

 Bonespurs Bonaparte strikes again 🤬

-Trump signs order declaring only. president and AG can interpret US law for executive branch
+Trump signs order declaring only. president and AG can interpret U.S. law for executive branch

 Note: That power is only granted to the judiciary per Article III 🤬🤬